agilebeat-inc/proxy-plus-koa-based/Readme.md

 - `IGNORE_URLS_FOR_LOGGING_BY_PREFIX`: Comma-separated list or JSON array of URL path prefixes to ignore in request logging.
 Useful for suppressing logs for health    checks, static assets, or other non-essential endpoints.
 Default: `['/_app', '/health', '/metrics', '/favicon.ico', '/robots.txt', '/static', '/public']`

+- `WS_TARGET_URL`: is an environment variable that specifies the default WebSocket backend URL to which the proxy will forward WebSocket connections.
+If not set, it defaults to `ws://10.82.1.228:7687/`.
+This allows you to easily change the WebSocket target without modifying the code.
+Set it in your environment to point to your desired WebSocket server.

 ## TODO

 - Websocket forwarding is implemented for only one websocket.
 Add multiple websocket.